The RNT process helped me develop a warrior mentality

 With this new-found love, Krishan began to train extremely hard and heavy.
 He’d stopped taking prisoners, and every session was about adding weight on the bar, or pushing out a few more reps.

-In many cases of big fat loss transformations, it’s very rare that you’ll see people end up with a ‘physique’ at the end of it.
-It’s often a case of just looking like a smaller version, or skinny.
+In most cases of big fat-loss transformations, it’s very rare to see people ending up with a ‘physique’.
+It’s often a case of just looking like a smaller version of themselves, or ‘skinny’.

 But heavy RDLs, weighted chins and countless sets to failure on the leg press meant Krishan was able to build some serious muscle in the process, and it showed at his photoshoot when all the body fat was stripped down.

 After the first three months, Krishan was down a further 6-7kg and was already making headway into the unknown.

 The goal was still to chip away at fat loss, and for the next 6 months we dropped a further 10kg where he was sitting around the 80kg mark.

 And it was this point he said to me it was time to flip the switch.
 He’d now booked his trip to South East Asia for mid October, and so we had three months to get into ‘beach body’ and shoot lean condition.